uc-cdis/gen3-user-data-library/docs/config.md

 NOTE: If a user has N number of items and the configuration is set to N - M, the user will maintain N number of items, but they will be unable to add more.

+## SCHEMAS_LOCATION

+This property defines where the validation schema mapping definition is located.
+It should be a json file.
+More details abut the validation schema in the next section.

 ## ITEM_SCHEMAS

 Holds a dictionary of schema `type` => schema properties.
 When a request comes